MikaelRehman2006/CS4337_Project1/devlog.md

 $n substitution remains in place and now works in batch as well.

 Lastly, I did a general polish where interactive loop carries the history forward, the batch history starts with a fresh history per run, and error handling an output formatting are consistent across modes.

+# Oct 20 11:05 pm

+Currently I am reviewing the instructions to see if it entirely matches with how the program is supposed to work.
+That is it as I am unsure if it needs any fixing.

+# Oct 21 1:08 AM

+I have made many changes, and I believe I am finally done.
+First I completed the parsing rewrite, before I was using racket's built in read function which expects S-expressions with parentheses.
+I have now implemted the manual tokenization and parsing to handle the prefix notation without the parentheses.
+I realized that te project requirements explicitly state expressions should be in prefix notation read left-to-right without requiring parentheses around operations.

+Input handling:
+Next, as before I mentioned I used rackets old read function.
+I have switched to (read-line) to get the raw string input, then it parses character by character.
+I also added the skip-whitespace helper to properly handle spacing.

+Next in terms of my old evaluation strategy, the program used to rcursively evaluate pre-structured lists.
+Now it is a recursive descent parser that builds and evaluates expressions on the fly.
+I would say the key difference is that eval-expr now returns a two element list (list result remaining-chars) as it was specified in project instructions, not dotted pairs.

+Next, I added string-trim to handle Windows line endings (\r\n) in batch mode.

+Lastly I improved the Error Handling.
+I maintained the generic "Error: Invalid Expression" messages as per requirements.
+But I have also made it so there is better handling of the edge cases such as divison by zero, malformed tokens, and extra text after valid expressions.